Do you know importance of maintaining a healthy pH balance? Here’s why you should stay away from high acidity foods and look to the Alkaline Diet.

 3 Ways to Support Your pH Balance

-1. Drink Warm Water with Lemon
+1. Sip Warm Water with Lemon

-Although we might think of lemon and citrus fruits as being acidic, they become alkaline-forming in the body.
+Although we might think of lemon and citrus fruits as being acidic, they actually become alkaline-forming in the body.
 Lemon is amazing for supporting detoxification of the liver and can help to neutralize excess acid in your body.

 Start every morning with a warm glass of lemon water.
 This daily habit can help to boost metabolism, support digestion, and flush acidic waste from your body.